Resources for Your Senior

 As a fourth-year student, your senior will be balancing their senior capstones while increasing their focus on preparing for a meaningful life and productive path after graduation.
 Your senior’s faculty adviser will focus their advising on providing your student with individual pre-graduation goals while supporting their ambitions for life after F&M.

-Conversations your senior should be having with their faculty adviser:
+Here are some topics your senior should discuss with their faculty adviser:

 - How has your understanding and identity as a scholar in your major discipline shaped who you are?